andfanilo/streamlit-echarts/README.md

 Check `examples/` folder for examples.

 There's basically 2 ways of generating options :
-* Build Python dict from the desired JSON options
+* Provide a Pyecharts chart, the component will manage the conversion to options (check the [official examples](https://gallery.pyecharts.org/#/))
-* Dump options from Pyecharts API
+* Build a Python dict from the desired options (check the [official examples](https://echarts.apache.org/examples/en/index.html))

 ## Run development setup